Pertinaaz/ermis/README.md

 you should replace all channel ids in bot.js otherwise the bots gonna crash. might want to remove all embeds that mention ermis as well.

-about the ai parameters, you can mess with those. in fact its even preferable you screw with them to find out what works best.
+about the ai parameters, you can mess with those. in fact its even recommendable you screw with them to find out what works best.